 - Nuclear workers least likely of any energy sector to get a pay rise next year and workers are the most dissatisfied in the industry.

 - Fossil fuel price and pay rises mean oil and gas is now the most popular sector for nuclear workers to join.

-LONDON, UK, 22 March 2022, The sixth annual Global Energy Talent Index (GETI), the world’s most established and comprehensive energy workforce trends report, released today, has revealed that the nuclear workforce is now the most sought-after in the energy industry and that critical nuclear skills could thus be lost to rival sectors.
+LONDON, UK, 14th February 2023: Airswift’s seventh annual Global Energy Talent Index (GETI), the world’s most established and comprehensive energy workforce trends report, released today, has revealed that the nuclear workforce is now the most sought-after in the energy industry and that critical nuclear skills could thus be lost to rival sectors.

-Airswift and Energy Jobline interviewed sector experts and surveyed 10,000 energy professionals and hiring managers in 166 countries across five industry sub-sectors: oil and gas, renewables, power, nuclear and petrochemicals.
+Airswift interviewed sector experts and surveyed 10,000 energy professionals and hiring managers of 149 nationalities across five industry sub-sectors: oil and gas, renewables, power, nuclear and petrochemicals.
 The report is available to download at http://www.getireport.com.